-In accordance ASC Topic 350, Intangibles-Goodwill and Other, goodwill is not subject to amortization, but is monitored at least annually for impairment, or more frequently, as necessary, if events or circumstances exist that would more likely than not reduce the fair value of the reporting unit below its carrying amount.
-For CRA's goodwill impairment analysis, CRA operates under one reporting unit.
-Under ASC Topic 350, in performing the first step of the goodwill impairment testing and measurement process, CRA compares its entity-wide estimated fair value to its net book value to identify potential impairment.
+In accordance with ASC Topic 350, Intangibles-Goodwill and Other, goodwill is not subject to amortization, but is monitored at least annually for impairment, or more frequently, as necessary, if events or circumstances exist that would more likely than not reduce the fair value of the reporting unit below its carrying amount.
+For the CRA's goodwill impairment analysis, CRA operates under one reporting unit.
+Under ASC Topic 350, in performing the first step of the goodwill impairment testing and measurement process, CRA compares its entity-wide estimated fair value to net book value to identify potential impairment.
 Management estimates the entity-wide fair value utilizing CRA's market capitalization, plus an appropriate control premium.
 Market capitalization is determined by multiplying the shares outstanding on the test date by the market price of CRA's common stock on that date.
-CRA has utilized a control premium that considers appropriate industry, market and other pertinent factors, including indications of such premiums from data on recent acquisition transactions.
+CRA has utilized a control premium which considers appropriate industry, market and other pertinent factors, including indications of such premiums from data on recent acquisition transactions.
 If the fair value of CRA is less than its net book value, the second step is performed to determine if goodwill is impaired.
-If CRA determines through the impairment evaluation process that goodwill has been impaired, an impairment charge would be recorded in its consolidated income statements.
+If CRA determines through the impairment evaluation process that goodwill has been impaired, an impairment charge would be recorded in the consolidated income statements.

-There were no impairment losses related to goodwill during each of the fiscal year-to-date periods ended September 27, 2014 and September 28, 2013, respectively, as there were no events or circumstances that would more likely than not reduce CRA's fair value below its carrying amount.
+There were no impairment losses related to goodwill during each of the fiscal quarters ended April 4, 2015 and March 29, 2014, respectively, as there were no events or circumstances that would more likely than not reduce CRA's fair value below its carrying amount.